ropensci/refsplitr/README.md

     year = {2018},
     note = {R package version 0.6},
     }
-## Note regarding package history

-The early development of refsplitr - initially known as refnet - was by Forrest Stevens and Emilio M. Bruna and was on r-forge (https://r-forge.r-project.org/projects/refnet/).
-In December 2017 Bruna moved it to Github and hired [Porzana Solutions](https://github.com/aurielfournier) to finalize the package and prepare it for submission to CRAN.  <b>Please make all suggestions for changes via this Github repository - do *not* make a repo mirror of the R-forge version.</b>
+_Note regarding package development history_: The early development of `refsplitr`- initially known as `refnet` - was by Forrest Stevens and Emilio M. Bruna and was done on [r-forge](https://r-forge.r-project.org/projects/refnet/).
+In December 2017 Bruna moved it to Github and hired [Porzana Solutions](https://github.com/aurielfournier) to finalize the package and prepare it for submission to CRAN.  _Please make all suggestions for changes via this Github repository - do not make a repo mirror of the R-forge version._